-Ruptured disc causes vary from aging, to disease, to a mild or severe spinal injury.
-Any of these situations can result in a weakening of an intervertebral disc to the point that the disc ruptures.
+Ruptured disc causes include aging, disease and mild or severe spinal injury.
+Any of these situations can result in a weakening of a spinal disc to the point that the disc ruptures.

-When they’re healthy, your vertebral bones allow your spine to flex, rotate, twist, and extend freely thanks to the help of spongy, round discs located between the vertebrae.
-Each intervertebral disc has a tough outer layer called the annulus fibrosus that surrounds the nucleus pulposus, a gel-like substance located inside.
-Over time, the nucleus begins to lose its fluid content, which reduces its ability to act as a shock absorber to the various pressures we put on our back and neck each day.
+When they’re healthy, the spongy, round discs between your vertebrae help to absorb shock and pressure, allowing your spine to flex, rotate, twist and extend freely.
+Each spinal disc has a tough outer layer surrounding the gel-like substance at the core of the disc.
+Over time, the nucleus begins to lose its fluid content, which reduces its ability to act as a shock absorber for the movements and pressure we put on our neck and back each day.

-- Pain that radiates from the back or neck to other areas of your body
+- Radiating pain from the neck or back to other areas of your body

 - Muscle weakness